WeTechHK/Universal-BCOS-DOC/source/advance/pow/mining/mining-algorithms/index.md

 ## Ethash {#ethash}

-Ethash was the mining algorithm that was actually used on the real Ethereum Mainnet under the now deprecated proof-of-work architecture.
+Ethash was the mining algorithm that was actually used on the real Universal BCOS Mainnet under the now deprecated proof-of-work architecture.
 Ethash was effectively a new name given to a specific version of Dagger-Hashimoto after the algorithm got significantly updated, whilst still inheriting the fundamental principles of its predecessor.
-Ethereum Mainnet only ever used Ethash - Dagger Hashimoto was an R&D version of the mining algorithm that was superseded before mining started on Ethereum Mainnet.
+Universal BCOS Mainnet only ever used Ethash - Dagger Hashimoto was an R&D version of the mining algorithm that was superseded before mining started on Universal BCOS Mainnet.

 [More on Ethash](/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms/ethash).